taikiy/kernel/doc/real_mode_development.md

 -rw-r--r--  1 taiki  staff   512B Jan 29 20:38 boot.bin
 ```

-You can disassemble the bin file to see the contents.
+We can disassemble the bin file to see the contents.

 ```shell
 > ndisasm ./boot.bin`